Reading time: 5 minutes

 Over the years there has been much discussion and analysis by the Australian Taxation Office (ATO), the Australian Securities and Investments Commission (ASIC) and the Productivity Commission, but no clear answers.
 Just a general consensus that having at least $500,000 in super is a good yardstick, although starting with less may be justified in certain circumstances.

 That consensus was reinforced by a comprehensive survey of more than 100,000 SMSFs by Rice Warner for the SMSF Association.
 But its report – Cost of operating SMSFs 2020 – went further, comparing SMSFs of different sizes and complexity with retail and super funds on a like-for-like basis, with some surprising results.

-However, there are still no clear answers.
-In this article, we’ll provide you with statistics and perspectives on this vexed issue to help you make your own informed decision.
+In this article, we’ll provide you with the latest statistics and perspectives on this vexed issue to help you make your own informed decision.

 Set-up costs include professional legal and accounting advice to establish the SMSF’s trust structure and trust deed.

 Ongoing costs for services and reports required by regulation include: